Lineup

 Roger Howell has had a life-long passion for mountain music.
 He grew up near Mars Hill, on Banjo Branch, surrounded by the music of older neighbors who played traditional banjo and fiddle tunes like generations before them.
 He first began to play the guitar at age ten, with the banjo coming a bit later and eventually the fiddle in his mid-teens.
 Roger developed a keen interest in the regional mountain music of the Madison County area, picking up licks and developing his fluid fiddle style from mentors like Tommy Hunter and Woodrow Boone.
 He is known these days as a “Walking Encyclopedia” of fiddle tunes.
 In 2017, Roger finished recording almost 700 tunes from memory—a “Memory Collection,” which is housed in the Ramsey Center’s Southern Appalachian Archives.
 In 2015, the North Carolina Folklore Society honored Roger with the prestigious Brown-Hudson Folklore Award for his work in preserving and celebrating regional music traditions.

 Brandon Johnson is a mountain musician from Asheville, NC.
 While a student at Mars Hill University (then College), he started his quest to learn the songs, stories, and styles of mountain music that he heard all around him.
 Friends and mentors in Madison, Buncombe, Caldwell, and Watauga counties shared their music with Brandon.
 Some of his chief mentors include Roger Howell, Bobby Hicks, and Arvil Freeman.
 He’s taught in the Madison County JAM program and performed with multiple bands throughout Western North Carolina.
-Much of his career has been devoted to studying and sharing Appalachian music and culture, and he now serves as Program Manager for the Blue Ridge National Heritage Area.
+Much of his career has been devoted to studying and sharing Appalachian music and culture, and he now serves as Executive Director of the Madison County Arts Council.
 An award-winning mandolin player, Brandon is also proficient as a vocalist and performer on fiddle and guitar.

 Six men and women holding guitars, banjo, fiddle, and an upright bass